briansu2004/udemy-devops-real-projects/002-JenkinsCICD/README.md

-# Project 002: Jenkins CICD Pipeline
+# Lab 002: Jenkins CICD Pipeline

 In this lab, we will setup a Jenkins CICD pipeline, which will pull the source code from github and re-deploy the docker container in our local host.

-# Project Goal
+# Lab Goal

 Understand how to setup/configure Jenkins as CICD pipeline.
 Familiarize with Jenkinsfile.